GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 | 1024          | 37.1              | 60.5                  | 16            | 12.47             |

 These numbers are baffling to say the least, particularly the fact that our emulated subgroup scans are twice as fast than the native solution.
-It should be noted that this is with the subgroup barrier in place, not that we saw any marked decrease in performance compared to earlier versions without it.
+It should be noted that this is with the subgroup barrier before every shuffle, we did not see any marked decrease in performance.

 An potential explanation for this may be that Nvidia has to consider any inactive invocations in a subgroup, having them behave as if they contribute the identity $I$ element to the scan.
 Our emulated scan instead requires people call the arithmetic in subgroup uniform fashion.
-If that is not the case, this seems like a cause for concern for Nvidia's SPIR-V compiler.
+If that is not the case, this seems like a cause for concern for Nvidia's SPIR-V to SASS compiler.

 ### What could cause this behavior on Nvidia? — The Independent Program Counter